 8. Streamlining Ops

-10. ShopifyQL Notebooks
+9. ShopifyQL Notebooks

-11. Merchant Success Services
+10. Merchant Success Services

-When it comes to Plus vs Advanced, not only are there additional features and functionality, but there are exclusive services as well.
+When it comes to Plus vs. Advanced, not only are there additional features and functionality, but there are exclusive services as well.

 Plus merchants have access to a Merchant Success Manager.
-The MSM acts as the merchant’s advisor and brand advocate, and can be contacted via email or on a call.
+The MSM acts as the merchant’s advisor and brand advocate and can be contacted via email or on a call.
 Their expertise and service provision includes:

-- Account management (contracts, finance etc)
+- Account management (contracts, finance)

 - Acquisition, retention and conversion tips